The-AR-Company/Smoke_tutorial/index.md

 The idea behind this project is creating a feedback loop effect with the Render Pass feature that we'll use to apply distortion on multiple passes.
 We'll be using `Delay Frame`s and modifying them on each successive run through said loop.
 Each iteration will affect the frame, giving it a continuous effect.

-The first thing we'll want to do is start from a blank template on Spark AR.
+The first thing we'll want to do is start from a blank template on Spark AR Studio.
 From here, we'll set up a few patches and briefly go over why them specifically.
 We'll then proceed to bring in the device output patch only (not the default render pass pipeline) to begin using the `Render Pass` feature :

 <img src="./images/Device%20output.gif" width="250"/>